lauraGgit/CSS-Clock/README.md

-## JQuery and CSS Analog Clock
+## JQuery and CSS Analogue Clock
-This is an analog clock that uses JQuery to build working CSS clock.
+This is a Javascript Clock that uses JQuery to build a pure CSS analogue clock, based off of the Date oject.

-It uses the JS Date oject to generate the time and a timeout and 2d CSS transformations to move the clock hands.

-See an example at http://clock.lgerhardt.com/
+See an example at http://css.lgerhardt.com/